 In the Old Testament, God’s saving of a person or family in this life was an indication that he would save them also at the resurrection.
 Those saved included Rahab the prostitute, Naaman the Syrian and, when Nebuchadrezzar brought God’s wrath on Judah, the daughters of Jonadab and the country’s poorest people (Jer 35:18f, 39:10).
-When Jonah, a man from an obscure town in northern Israel, prophesied to Nineveh that the city would be overthrown, he gave no sign that he came from God.
-Yet God considered his message sufficient; and indeed the Ninevites repented.
+When Jonah, a man from an insignificant town in northern Israel, prophesied to Nineveh that the city would be overthrown, he gave no sign that he came from God.
+Yet God considered his message sufficient; and the Ninevites indeed repented.
 So he reversed his decision, and not only for this life.
 Jesus told his hearers, “The men of Nineveh will rise up at the judgement with this generation and condemn it, for they repented at the preaching of Jonah – and see, something greater than Jonah is here” (Matt 12:41).
-Even many in Sodom and Gomorrah would receive mercy (Matt 10:15, 11:24; Ezek 16:53).
+Even many from the land of Sodom and Gomorrah would receive mercy, despite being judged in the flesh (Matt 10:15; Ezek 16:53, I Pet 4:6).

 The gospel is good news, because it makes known the truth that God is good, and he has mercy on those who acknowledge their sin and repent.
 It is only bad news for those who say, “Let us drink and be merry, for tomorrow we die,” who have heard and rejected the word of life, who are materially rich (for though they have more, they give less), who appear to be godly but shun the Holy Spirit, who are defiled by persistent fornication, homosexual relations, dishonouring of parents, occultism, hatred, jealousy, ingratitude, fits of anger, deceit, blasphemy, thieving, covetousness.
 It is only bad news for those who live by a moral law of their own making, opposed to God’s law.
 The charge sheet includes most people in the West.
 Much is expected of those who have been given much.
-Some say, “Prove to me that God exists and I will believe,” not seeing that they would not believe in him even if someone came back from the dead.
+Some say, “Prove to me that God exists and I will believe,” not seeing that they would not believe in him even if someone came to them from the dead.
+Or must he raise someone from the dead in every generation in order to answer that challenge?
 They are under judgement and in no position to make demands.
 The onus is on them to seek him, not on God to show himself.
 There has never been an age that had more proof of God.

 whose hope is in the LORD his God,